-The synthetic drugs appear to be here to stay, after several years of increased use in a number of different states.
-While synthetic marijuana and “bath salts,” herbs and salts sprayed with chemicals that are designed to mimic the effects of traditional narcotics, are most commonly used in major cities, the dangerous drugs have found their way to rural areas as well.
-Law enforcement has found it challenging to combat the growing popularity of these types of drugs, due to the fact that the chemical makeup of these drugs in constantly being altered evading bans.
+The synthetic drugs appear to stay after several years of increased use in several different states.
+While synthetic marijuana and “bath salts,” herbs and salts sprayed with chemicals designed to mimic the effects of traditional narcotics, are most commonly used in major cities, the dangerous drugs have found their way to rural areas as well.
+Law enforcement has found it challenging to combat the growing popularity of these types of drugs because these drugs’ chemical makeup is constantly being altered, evading bans.

 Spice, K2, Flakka

-The most commonly abused synthetic drug is synthetic marijuana, plant based material that is sprayed with chemicals made in China that are meant to mimic the effects of cannabis.
-However, synthetic marijuana users often experience something quite different that what they expect, including: hallucinations, paranoia, agitation, and aggression.
-Synthetic marijuana is sold online and in smoke shops under a number of different names, most notably “Spice” and “K2”.
+The most commonly abused synthetic drug is synthetic marijuana, plant-based material that is sprayed with chemicals made in China that are meant to mimic the effects of cannabis.
+However, synthetic marijuana users often experience something quite different than what they expect, including hallucinations, paranoia, agitation, and aggression.
+Synthetic marijuana is sold online and in smoke shops under several different names, most notably “Spice” and “K2”.

-Bath salts (MDVP) and flakka (alpha-PVP) produce similar effects as synthetic marijuana, with equally unpredictable results.
-Since the beginning of the year, flakka use has been associated with a number of deaths and violent episodes involving the authorities.
-Use of these chemicals can lead to organ damage, including the heart, kidneys and liver.
+Bath salts (MDPV) and Flakka (alpha-PVP) produce similar effects as synthetic marijuana, with equally unpredictable results.
+Since the beginning of the year, Flakka use has been associated with several deaths and violent episodes involving the authorities.
+These chemicals can lead to organ damage, including the heart, kidneys, and liver.

 Curbing Synthetic Drug Use

 While it is difficult to keep up with bans on the insidious chemicals used to make synthetic marijuana and bath salts, officials are now turning their attention to people who sell them.
-In New York State, the senate introduced legislation to criminalize the sale of synthetic marijuana, according to the Drug Policy Alliance.
-If the legislation is passed, sale of synthetic marijuana can carry with it a Class B misdemeanor up to a Class C felony.
+According to the Drug Policy Alliance in New York State, the Senate introduced legislation to criminalize the sale of synthetic marijuana.
+If the legislation is passed, the sale of synthetic marijuana can carry with it a Class B misdemeanor up to a Class C felony.